stonepros/stone/doc/rados/operations/placement-groups.rst

   For all objects within the placement group the number of replica suddenly drops from three to two.

-- Ceph starts recovery for this placement group by choosing a new OSD to re-create the third copy of all objects.
+- Stone starts recovery for this placement group by choosing a new OSD to re-create the third copy of all objects.

 - Another OSD, within the same placement group, fails before the new OSD is fully populated with the third copy.
 Some objects will then only have one surviving copies.

-- Ceph picks yet another OSD and keeps copying objects to restore the desired number of copies.
+- Stone picks yet another OSD and keeps copying objects to restore the desired number of copies.

 - A third OSD, within the same placement group, fails before recovery